annotell/public-workshops/ship-it/step_3.md

         image: datatjej:2.0
 ```

-6. You have now made sure the image in the .yaml is correct, then it is time to   apply this to Kubernetes, but first we want to check if everything is ok
+6. You have now made sure the image in the .yaml is correct, then it's time to   apply this to Kubernetes, but first we want to check if everything is ok
   ```bash
   $ kubectl apply -f datatjej-deployment.yaml --dry-run=client
   ```